 |

-Marine OxygenationAlthough the modern Earth is characterised by oxygenated surface environments, for much of Earth's history the atmosphere and oceans remained oxygen-poor.
+Marine ChemistryAlthough the modern Earth is characterised by oxygenated surface environments, for much of Earth's history the atmosphere and oceans remained oxygen-poor, and likely featured a distinct chemical composition.
 The progressive oxygenation of the atmosphere and oceans as a result of oxygenic photosynthesis was protracted and complex, and the degree of oxygenation remains poorly constrained for many time intervals.
 As such, the cause-and-effect relationships between surface oxidation and biotic evolution are a topic of contention.
-I employ geochemical analyses (trace elements, rare earth elements, iron isotopes) on marine chemical sediments as paleoredox proxies in order to reconstruct the oxygen contents of the ancient oceans.
+I employ geochemical analyses (trace elements, rare earth elements, iron isotopes) on marine chemical sediments as palaeoredox proxies in order to reconstruct the chemical composition and redox state of the ancient oceans, with a particular focus on time intervals that experienced significant biological advancements.

 |